Arvindcs/APAlertView/README.md

 ## Manually

-Drag `APAlertView.swift` to your project.
+Drag `APAlertView.swift` and  `APActionSheet.swift` to your project.

 ## Requirements
 * iOS 13+